osstech-jp/mailman/src/mailman/docs/architecture.rst

 Each queue directory is associated with a *runner* process which wakes up every so often.
-When the runner wakes up, it examines all the ``.pck`` files in FIFO order, deserializing the message and metadata objects, processing them.
+When the runner wakes up, it examines all the ``.pck`` files in FIFO order, deserializing the message and metadata objects, and processing them.
 If the message needs further processing in a different queue, it will be re-serialized back into a ``.pck`` file.
 If not (e.g. because processing of the message is complete), then no ``.pck`` file is written.